• Home

 Schedule by Zapier + Gmail

-This is just one example of how this could work—you can do the same thing from Outlook, Front, and other email apps.
-Or you can send an email whenever something specific happens in another app.
+This is just one example of how this could work—you can also schedule emails, reminders, and notifications in other apps.
+Or you could send an email from Gmail whenever something specific happens in another app.
+Learn more about how to automate Gmail, or get started with one of these Zap templates.

 Related reading: